clajiness/qbop/README.md

 You can ignore qBittorrent by using the `QBIT_SKIP` environment variable.

 ## Installation
 I recommend using the provided Docker Compose file to simplify the set up of qbop.
-This container must be connected to ProtonVPN due to the required `natpmpc` command to work properly.
+This container must be connected to ProtonVPN due to the required `natpmpc` command.

 The Docker container is available here: https://github.com/clajiness/qbop/pkgs/container/qbop